JoeThorntonLab/RH-RE_scanning/notebooks/DMS_sequencing_processing/DMS_data_processing.md

 This is the workflow for cleaning, assembling and demultiplexing DMS reads based on DBD background, REBC (the synonymous mutations identifying the RE strain), and BBC (FACS bin barcode: enrichment GFP- bin, and four GFP+ bins per experimental replicate).

-The Python and R scripts used during the workflow are found in the `scripts` folder.
-The script `Read_processing.sh` is a bash script to run everything in a cluster.
+The Python and R scripts used during the workflow are found in the `scripts/library_processing` folder.
+The script `DMS_data_processing.sh` is a bash script to run everything on a cluster.

     #!/bin/bash
     # Load modules in cluster